BabyKangaroo117/Frugl-APP/README.md

 items along side it.
 For this reason the application is aims to get customers cheap prices fast.
 Saving customers any amount in this situation, is what the application strives to do.

 # Project Status
-The alpha build is finished.
-The front end is fully layed out with most activites except maps integration.
-The app is able to retrieve data using the azure api.
-There are still issues with posting data to the database from the webscraper end.
+The final build is finished.
+The application is fully released.

 # A Better Way to Save